Top JavaScript PDF generator libraries for 2026

 Table of contents

 Generating PDFs in JavaScript can be challenging without the right tools.
-This post will explore the top JavaScript PDF generator libraries for 2025, covering both client-side and server-side options to help you pick the best tool for your needs.
+This post compares the top JavaScript PDF generator libraries for 2026, covering both client-side and server-side options to help you pick the best tool for your needs.

 Summary

-JavaScript PDF generator libraries are toolkits that abstract away the complexity of the PDF file format and let you programmatically create, modify, and export PDF documents using familiar JavaScript code either in the browser or on the server (Node.js).
-Rather than dealing with low-level byte streams, you get a high-level API to add text, images, shapes, tables, and custom fonts; control layout, styling, and pagination; merge or split existing files; and stream or prompt downloads directly to users.
+A JavaScript PDF generator library abstracts the PDF file format so you can create, modify, and export documents programmatically in the browser or in Node.js.
+Instead of working with raw byte streams, you use a high-level API to add text, images, shapes, and fonts, control layout and pagination, merge or split files, and stream downloads to users.

 1. Nutrient Web SDK: Enterprise JavaScript PDF generator and viewer